dark-voyage/suicide/README.md

-# suicide
+# ⽍ | Suicide

-⽍ | A program that generates quotes at shell startup about suicide
+When my day comes to its end, I end up thinking about suicide for a while.
+Therefore, I decided to create this program that prints a random quote about suicide everytime I open my terminal shell.